MichaelMcCulloch/hyperchess/hchess.md

             }
         }

-        // Castling moves
         Self::generate_castling_moves(board, player, &mut moves);
         moves
     }

     pub fn is_square_attacked(board: &Board, square: &Coordinate, by_player: Player) -> bool {
-        // To check if a square is attacked by `by_player`, we can pretend there is a piece on `square`
-        // and see if it can "capture" a piece of `by_player` using the movement rules of that piece.
-        // E.g. if a Knight on `square` can jump to a square occupied by an enemy Knight, then `square` is attacked by that enemy Knight.
-        // NOTE: We rely on board.get_index / coords_to_index which are now internal or public?
-        // We made `coords_to_index` public in Board.

-        let dimension = board.dimension;
-        let side = board.side;
-        // Accessing helper on board instance
         let _index = if let Some(idx) = board.coords_to_index(&square.values) {
             idx
         } else {